sreal19/DataCleaningProject/ReadMe.md

 run_analysis.r is coded as an R function without any arguments.
-To run it load the function code into your working session and invoke at with command: r_analysis().
+To run it load the function code into your working session and invoke it with command: r_analysis().

 The steps in the script can also be executed one at a time if it is useful to view interim results.
 Please see comments in the script which describe the processing in more detail.